paru-de/sandbox/isbn_draft.md

 isbn_from_words "mistborn final empire"
 > 9780765311788

-# Return the collection of ISBN's associated with a book
+# Return a collection of ISBN's associated with a book
 isbn_editions 9780765311788
 > 9788413143194
 > 9784150204990